wavefrontHQ/docs/pages/doc/ingestion_policies.md

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.
-3. On the **Ingestion Policies** tab, click the name of the policy you are interested in.
+3. On the **Ingestion Policies** tab, click the name of the policy in which you are interested.

    ![Ingestion policy name link](images/ingestion_policy_team.png)